heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 Verify that TensorFlow is using the GPU for computation by running the following python script.

 **NOTE: Running a script from the */tensorflow* root directory might show some errors.
-Change to any other directory and run the script.**
+Change to any other directory and run the following python script.**

 	import tensorflow as tf
 	with tf.device('/gpu:0'):